Islamic Republic of Iran (Iran)

 Women Known to Be on Death Row

-Women are executed with regularity in Iran.
-Women face uninviting circumstances when accused of sex crimes, and may choose not to legally defend themselves, because after a legal acquittal their male relatives may still either murder them (this would be treated as an honor killing and punished lightly, if at all) or require their suicide.
+Women are seriously disadvantaged and endangered when accused of sex crimes and may choose not to legally defend themselves, because after a legal acquittal their male relatives may still murder them (this would be treated as an honor killing and punished lightly, if at all) or require their suicide.
+Women are also often forced into marriages without the option of divorce even in cases of domestic violence.
+As a result, in 66% of known murder cases, women were convicted of killing their husband or partner.

 Juvenile Offenders Known to Be on Death Row